 But some of the Hive distribution libraries may already be included in CloverETL which may result in

 log4j* libraries should be included, otherwise (harmless) warnings

 Remember that Hive is not an ordinary SQL relational database, it has its own SQL-like query language, called QL.
 Great resource about the Hive QL and Hive in general is the Apache Hive Wiki.

 One of the consequences is that it makes no sense to use the DBOutputTable

-INSERT INTO statement can insert only results of a
+INSERT INTO statement can insert only results of the